JabRef/jabref/README.md

 Explanation of donation possibilities and usage of donations is available at our [donations page](https://donations.jabref.org).

 ## Contributing

 [![Help Contribute to Open Source](https://www.codetriage.com/jabref/jabref/badges/users.svg)](https://www.codetriage.com/jabref/jabref)
 [![Join the chat at https://gitter.im/JabRef/jabref](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JabRef/jabref?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![OpenHub](https://www.openhub.net/p/jabref/widgets/project_thin_badge.gif)](https://www.openhub.net/p/jabref)

+Want to be part of a Free and Open Source project that tens of thousands scientist use every day?
+Check out our [issue tracker](https://github.com/JabRef/jabref/issues) to find something to work on.
+You are also welcome to contribute new features.
-To get your code added to JabRef, just fork JabRef and create a pull request.
+To get your code included into JabRef, just fork JabRef and create a pull request.
 For details see [CONTRIBUTING](CONTRIBUTING.md).
 We view pull requests as a collaborative process.
 Submit a pull request early to get feedback from the team on work in progress.
-We will discuss changes with you and agree to merge them once everyone approves.
+We will discuss improvements with you and agree to merge them once the [DEVELOPERS](https://github.com/JabRef/jabref/blob/master/DEVELOPERS) approve.

-If you want a step-by-step walkthrough on how to set-up your workspace, please check [this guideline](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace)
+If you want a step-by-step walk-through on how to set-up your workspace, please check [this guideline](https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace).

 To compile JabRef from source, you need a Java compiler supporting Java 1.8 and `JAVA_HOME` pointing to this JDK.
 You have to set `GRADLE_OPTS` to `-Dfile.encoding=UTF-8` as [gradle uses the JVM's platform encoding](https://discuss.gradle.org/t/is-there-a-way-to-tell-gradle-to-read-gradle-build-scripts-using-a-specified-encoding/7535).